Help Prevent Dust Explosions

 ENSURE ELECTRICAL WIRING AND EQUIPMENT IS APPROVED FOR USE IN YOUR DUST HAZARD CONDITIONS.
 According to OSHA, "The use of proper electrical equipment in hazardous locations is crucial to eliminating a common ignition source.
 See OSHA 29 CFR 1910.399 to determine your level of hazard.

 CONTROL IGNITION SOURCES.
 Post "No Smoking" signs.
 Control static electricity by bonding and grounding equipment.
-Provide personal protective equipment, as needed, not only as a protective barrier for the employees, but also to prevent ignition from static electricity.
+Provide personal protective equipment, as needed, not only as a protective barrier for the employees, but also to prevent the ignition from static electricity.

 PERFORM REGULAR PREVENTATIVE MAINTENANCE ON EQUIPMENT.
 Equipment in bad repair is a common cause of ignition.